jatin2003/Python-Programs/README.md

 ## Contributing

-Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+See the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Contributors

-Thanks to the following people who have contributed to this project:
+Thanks to the following people who have contributed to this project:-

 * [Jatin Rao](https://github.com/jatinnr) 💻